 Nearly every couple of weeks we get this same question so we have decided to create a guide to help everyone understand the benefits and potential pitfalls of a floor press.

-No, that guy doing bench press on the ground is not a crazy person – he is, in fact, training his body to be stronger, more powerful and, in the process, increasing his bodies versatility to training.
+No, that guy doing bench press on the ground is not a crazy person – he is, in fact, training his upper body to be stronger, more powerful and, in the process, increasing his bodies versatility to training.

 In my opinion, there will always be a place for old-school bodybuilding exercises like the floor press.
 Along with others, like good mornings, the floor press are exercises that gave rise to bodybuilding, powerlifting and other strength circles.